Skip to content

 Loop through a list

-You can also loop through a list using a for loop.
+Below is an example of looping through a list.
 The loop will repeat until you get to the end of the list.

 python